-2025 ELECTION
+2026 ELECTION

 The following incumbent board members are seeking reelection:

-The following member is seeking election:
+The following members are seeking election:

-LEARN MORE ABOUT EACH CANDIDATE BELOW
+LEARN MORE ABOUT EACH CANDIDATE BELOW.

-Voting opens Friday May 12, 2025 for a period of 30 days, closing on June 10, 2025 at midnight EDT
+Voting opens Tuesday, May 19, 2026 for a period of 30 days, closing on Friday, June 19, 2026 at midnight EDT.

-In accordance with the CITT/ICTS by-laws:
+In accordance with the CITT/ICTS by-laws, please read carefully:

 - Only members in good standing can vote.
 If your membership has expired, you can vote by renewing your membership anytime before the closing of the ballot.